pottendo/pottendo-SK64-network/README_network.md

 * Both cable based LAN (RPI 3B+ only) and WLAN are possible but require their own kernel images.
 There is one kernel image for WLAN and one image for cable based ethernet.
 * WLAN-Kernel: Store WLAN SSID and passphrase in configuration file on SD card
 * System date and time will be set via NTP (UTC)
-* A network connection can be established by the user via keypress at the Sidekick menu when needed or can be configured to be automatically done at Sidekick64 boot.
+* A network connection can be established by the user via keypress at the Sidekick menu when needed or can be configured to be automatically done during each Sidekick64 boot.
 * Web interface
  	- A web interface can be activated for Sidekick64 that offers an upload form to other devices on the local network.
 This allows a Sidekick64 kernel update without removing the SD card or it allows to upload and launch PRGs, SIDs, CRTs, D64, BIN or the like remotely from a different machine.
- 	- The web interface can be reached via the IP address or by hostname (defaults to "sidekick64" if no custom hostname was configured)
+ 	- The web interface can be reached via the IP address or by hostname (default is "sidekick64" if no custom hostname was configured)
 * Modem emulation
 	- Only compatible with terminal software in PRG format (CCGMS, etc.)
 	- Userport modem emulation is possible via a little hardware extension